kelu124/gbnexplore/docs/activities_ZP_UCS--MDC-C-UC1_4.md

 ---
 layout: default
-title: EU-DREAM: Effective Uptake of Digital Services to Repower European Consumers and Communities as Active Participants in Energy Transition and Markets
+title: "EU-DREAM  Effective Uptake of Digital Services to Repower European Consumers and Communities as Active Participants in Energy Transition and Markets"
 parent: ZPUCSMDCCUC1
 has_children: true
 nav_order: 53
 ---

-# EU-DREAM: Effective Uptake of Digital Services to Repower European Consumers and Communities as Active Participants in Energy Transition and Markets
+# EU-DREAM  Effective Uptake of Digital Services to Repower European Consumers and Communities as Active Participants in Energy Transition and Markets

 # Evaluation